ropeonfire/FortranHashDict/README.md

 # FortranHashDict
-A fast and easy to use object-oriented Key-Value Dictionary implemented with a hashtable and singly-linked lists, for Fortran 2003+.
+A fast and easy to use object-oriented Key-Value Dictionary data structure implemented with a hashtable and singly-linked lists, for Fortran 2003+.

 The Key-Value Dictionary is implemented as a derived type with user-accessible "methods" and "attributes".
 Currently, FortranHashDict supports the Key-Value mappings: